How and where to bet on Tyson Fury vs. Arslanbek Makhmudov: Best betting apps, sportsbook promos for boxing

 Fury won his first heavyweight title in 2015 when he beat Wladimir Klitschko, and he went on to win two fights against Deontay Wilder to defend the WBC world title.
 He has lost a pair of fights to Usyk in recent years, but he also has three wins over Derek Chisora.
 This is his fifth time coming out of retirement.

 Makhmudov won his first 18 fights before losing to Agit Kabayel in 2023, and he also lost to Guido Vianello following a stoppage due to a swollen eye.
 Fury has already said he wants to fight fellow British boxer Anthony Joshua, but this fight comes first.
 The latest Fury vs. Makhmudov odds have Fury listed as the -600 favorite, while Makhmudov is +400.
-The fight is +185 to go the distance and the over/under for total rounds is 8.5.
+The over/under for total rounds is 8.5, with the Over priced at -130.

 Responsible gaming